Technical-writing-mentorship-program/Technicalwritingcourse/content/docs/TechnicalWritingCourse/Writing-for-user-experience.md

 This module explained the meaning of user experience and highlighted popular misconceptions about it.
 It further discussed why user experience is important for technical writing and the UX principles writers can apply.

 Writing user-friendly documentation is no mean feat, but as with every skill,  it can be learned.
 Applying the methods taught will be sure to give you positive results.

+{{< callout context="note" title="Note" icon="info-circle" >}}

 ### Exercise: